-'''

-Status XRecordRegisterClients( display, context, datum_flags,

-clients, nclients, ranges, nranges);

-'''

-context Specifies the record context to modify.

-datum flags Specifies whether detailed time or sequence info should be sent.

-clients Specifies the clients to record.

-nclients Specifies the number of clients.

-ranges Specifies the protocol ranges to record.

-nranges Specifies the number of protocol ranges.
+Status XRe cordRegisterClients(display, context, datum_flags, clients, nclients, ranges, n ranges); display Returns the connection to the X serv ver. context Specifies the record con text to modi fy. datum_flags Specifies whether detailed time or sequence info should be sent. clients Specifies the clients to record. nclients Specifies the number of clients. ranges Specifies the protocol ranges to record. nranges Specifies the number of protocol ranges.

-The datum_flags specifies whether server time and/or client sequence number should precede protocol elements for all clients recorded by context (See the section called "Datum Flags").
+The datum_flags specifies whether server time and/or client sequence number should precede protocol elements for all clients recorded by context (See Datum Flags).
 When a clients element identifies a particular client and the client is not yet targeted for recording in the given context, the client is added to the set of clients to record, and the protocol to record for that client is set to the union of all ranges.
-When the client is already targeted for recording, the protocol to record for that client is set to the union of all ranges.
-When the element is XRecordCurrentClients XRecordFutureClients or XRecordAllClients the actions described in the section called "Selecting Clients" are performed.
+When the client is already targeted for recording, the protocol to record for that client is xRecordCurrentClients XRecordFutureClients or XRecordAllClients the actions described in Selecting Clients are performed.